stfil-io/metalink-filecoin/packages/snap/README.md

 ### Steps for usage

 #### Install snap
-Install snap by calling enableFilecoinSnap from @stfil/metalink-filecoin-adapter package.
+Install snap by calling enableMetaLinkFilecoinSnap from @stfil/metalink-filecoin-adapter package.

 This will prompt the user to:
 * accept the snap installation
 * accept all snap permissions

 This function accepts the configuration object for defining network properties, the same as configure method from `Filecoin Snap API`.
-After successful installation, it will return `MetamaskFilecoinSnap` object.
+After successful installation, it will return `MetaLinkFilecoinSnap` object.

 ### Invoke Filecoin Snap API
-`MetamaskFilecoinSnap` object has an exposed method for obtaining API `getFilecoinSnapApi`.
+`MetaLinkFilecoinSnap` object has an exposed method for obtaining API `getApi`.

 For more details about exposed API see [API documentation](https://github.com/stfil-io/metalink-filecoin/blob/main/packages/types/README.md).